Climb Denali (Mt. McKinley) 20,320 ft / 6,194 m

 3. Everyone stands on the summit

-We will never sacrifice our first two goals for the sake of the third; however, between 2004 and 2011, 91 of our 109 Denali expeditions reached the summit and in 2008, all but one of our 22 Denali expeditions stood on top.
+We will never sacrifice our first two goals for the sake of the third; however, between 2004 and 2013, 111 of our 143 Denali expeditions reached the summit.
 Certainly, we have benefited from good weather, but our success is also based in the experience levels of our guides.
 Our guidelines for who we allow to lead our expeditions are more stringent than any other Denali guide service, as we require our lead guides to have a minimum of five Denali expeditions under their boots before they can lead one of our expeditions.
 We have an almost 100% guide return rate from year to year and have guides with 10, 20 or more years of Denali experience leading our Denali climbs.
 We love what we do and it shows.

 Climbing Denali is stressful, and our goal is to help you minimize as much stress as possible.
 We provide personal service and attention from the first time you contact us through the months of preparation before your Denali climb, and we provide the highest quality services while you are climbing Mount McKinley.
 Our office staff are Denali veterans who are easy to talk to about all things big and cold.